YasinduAmantha/retail_sales_analysis/README.md

 - **France**: £184,777.00
 - **Australia**: £154,109.80

-These figures reflect that the United Kingdom, as the retailer’s home market, generated the majority of sales.
+These figures reflects that the United Kingdom, as the retailer’s home market, generated the majority of sales.
 Other European and global customers contributed significantly less by comparison, providing insights into regional sales distribution.

 ## 🔍 Interpretation
 ### Performance & Accuracy: